ellatrix/rename-wp-login/readme.txt

 = What it does =

 This plugin renames wp-login.php to whatever you want.
 The default is example.com/**login**/ if no such page already exists.
 Otherwise it will append a number, e.g. login-1.
-You can change this under ‘Settings’ › ‘Permalinks’ › ‘Login’.
+You can change this under Settings › Permalinks › Login.
 Please remember what you changed your login page to, accessing wp-login.php or wp-admin/ will not work and will return a 404 not found status.

 = Compatibility =